Shuliman/Fulbrinc/README.md

 ### fulbrinc

-This is a bookmark manager created with laravel and vue.js.
-Application orginized in two seperated parts: front-end server and back-end server.
+Fulbrinc is a web application that allows you to easily manage your bookmarks.
+It is built with Laravel and Vue.js and consists of two separate parts: a front-end server and a back-end server.

-##### Features
-- Front - and back-end servers (done)
-- Authentication (in progress)
-- CRUD for users and bookmarks
-- Store bookmarks in encrypted form on server